-Students, York leaders discuss how teens can effectively have a voice
+Students, local leaders discuss how teens can effectively have a voice

 Emma Poff, a senior at York Catholic High School, speaks about her school’s decision to do a prayer service in place of walkouts and what teens should do when they feel they are silenced at Martin Library's Teen Town Hall March 14.
 The York Dispatch

 After a day of student action, with many participating in walkouts nationwide in response to gun violence in schools, teens gathered in Martin Library to hear from their peers about finding their voice.

 "Libraries believe that everyone's voices should be heard in topics of social justice and social commitment," said library director Mina Edmondson.

 "Our teens in York County also have something to say," she continued, "and they want to be heard."

 Martin Library presented the second in a series of Teen Town Hall discussions Wednesday, March 14, in the library’s Quiet Reading Room.